Reviews: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Born after Adam’s kind

 The hard rocking “Riot” kicks in to a commanding riff backed by a touch of quietly played guitar.
-Establishing a driving and near bluesy tempo for its first and second verse, “Riot” culminates for a down tuned chorus that comes across almost biting if not forceful in its delivery.
+Establishing a driving and bluesy tempo pace for its first and second verse, “Riot” culminates for a down tuned chorus that comes across almost biting if not forceful in its delivery.
 Again, another example of the bands mature songwriting skills.

 The album closes with “Surprise”, a six minute Beatlesque ballad that made its first and only appearance on the B-side to the bands 1986 12” single “Rock On”.
 The song opens slowly as an acoustic guitar helps lead the way through its first verse.
 Picking up in pace at the start of the second, “Surprise” gains further momentum for a catchy chorus with an overriding commercial feel.
 An instrumental section carried by several seconds of bluesy lead guitar work puts things over the top.